 Application & Enrolment

-When your young person has applied to study at New College Stamford they will receive an interview with the lecturer of their chosen course.
+When your young person has applied to study at Stamford College they will receive an interview with the lecturer of their chosen course.
 Throughout the year we will send them information to remind them what they need to do in order to secure their place at college.
 We will also send you information at key times so you know what stage their application is at.

 When your young person starts college you will be invited to attend at least two parent evenings.
 You will receive information on when these will be held nearer the time.
 As a guide, this year they are being held in September and February.
 To ensure you are kept up-to-date with information on your young person’s progress, please check we have your current email address and mobile phone number.